Baranchic/OpenAI-GPT-4o-Mini-TTS-Home-Assistant-Integration/README.md

-# OpenAI GPT-4o Mini TTS – Home Assistant Integration
+# OpenAI GPT-4o Mini TTS Slovak – Home Assistant Integration

 **Enhance Home Assistant’s voice assistant with OpenAI’s latest natural-sounding text-to-speech (TTS) model.**
 This integration allows you to use **GPT-4o Mini TTS**, OpenAI’s newest and most expressive TTS model, as a speech provider in Home Assistant.